 Partridge, spinach and pumpkin soup

 Our hearty soup with its partridge topping and lightly roasted pumpkin seeds is ideal for lunch and will have you back on your feet in no time after a morning outside in the cold.
-The pumpkin creates a beautiful velvety-textured soup, which goes really well with the crispy skin on the partridge and the crunchy seeds.

 - 800g (1.7lb) peeled pumpkin